 Keeping email lists clean is essential, especially when sending information outside of your own organisation.

 If you do not, you may keep defunct addresses in your list.
 Regularly emailing those who have left a company may result in you being blacklisted.

 Often blacklists relate to the domain of a sender, meaning all your colleagues get blocked too.
-Many companies using blacklisting software, and if the list is shared your emails may be blocked across all those using the same software!
+Many companies use blacklisting software, and if the list is shared your emails may be blocked across all those using the same software!

 5. Prioritise security & confidentiality

 The wider you share information, the more likely it will be seen by those not authorised to see it.
 So, before sending anything via distribution lists, check document classifications first and be clear about who can see it.

 6. Don't overshare